Python NumPy absolute()

 This mathematical Python NumPy in-built function absolute()

-takes the input array as param and returns the absolute value of each element in the input array.
+takes the input array as a param and returns the absolute value of each element in the input array.
 An absolute value is a positive value of a given negative value, so it just removes the negative sign from the input value.
 For positive value, it just returns the same value.

 import numpy as np